Yokanisha/generatedAmusementPark/README.md

-# Generated Amusement Park Project
+# :roller_coaster: Generated Amusement Park Project :ferris_wheel:

 This project was created for the final project of DataEngineering-ZoomCamp-2024.